 - Red onion.
 Red onions are the best type of onions to add to your salad.
 As well, this variety of onions are sweeter during the summer season, which is perfect for our salad.
 We finely slice the onion and leave it soaking in a bowl with 2 cups of water and 1 Tbsp of vinegar for 5-10 minutes to get rid of the strong after taste they have.

 - Black olives.
 Kalamata olives are the traditional olives used for Greek Salad.
 If you cannot find them, try finding Turkish black olives, which are similar in taste and saltiness.

 - Oregano.
 We use dried oregano for the salad.

 - Traditional Greek salad dressing.
 Extra virgin olive oil, red wine vinegar and honey are the three simple ingredients that you need to bring this salad together.
+If you are making this salad vegan, use maple syrup instead of honey.
 Choose the best olive oil that you have at home as it will define the flavour of your salad.

 How to serve the Traditional Greek Salad

 The traditional Greek salad can be served as a starter or main dish.
 When we make Greek salad we normally have it as a main, as we love it so much that we end up eating the whole salad!